Harmoniza/harmoniza/index.markdown

 <div class="home-container">
   <header class="home-header">
     <h1>Welcome to Harmoniza</h1>
-    <p>Discover a wide range of high-quality, royalty-free music tracks and resources designed to elevate your projects.</p>
+    <p>Discover a wide range of high-quality, royalty-free music tracks and resources designed to elevate your projects.
+Here at Harmoniza, we believe in empowering your creativity by allowing you to pay what you want for the music that inspires you.</p>
   </header>

   <section class="explore-sections">